intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-yarn-spark_submit.md

 The exciting things start from now, we will see the magic power of BigDL.

 An Orca program usually starts with the initialization of OrcaContext.
-We can easily specify the `runtime`(default is `spark`) and `cluster_mode` to create or get a SparkContext or RayContext with optimized configurations for BigDL performance.
+We can easily specify the `runtime` (default is spark, ray is also a first-class backend) and `cluster_mode` arguments to create or get a SparkContext or RayContext with optimized configurations for BigDL performance.

-To submit the BigDL program to Yarn with `spark_submit`, we just need to specify the `cluster_mode` to `spark-submit`.
+To submit the BigDL program to Yarn with `spark_submit`, we need to specify the `cluster_mode` to `spark-submit`.
 In this case, we should set the Spark configurations through command-line options or the properties file.

 ```python
 from bigdl.orca import init_orca_context, stop_orca_context